storacha/w3cli/README.md

   <a href="https://github.com/web3-storage/w3cli/blob/main/LICENSE.md"><img alt="License: Apache-2.0 OR MIT" src="https://img.shields.io/badge/LICENSE-Apache--2.0%20OR%20MIT-yellow?style=for-the-badge" /></a>
 </p>

-> ### ⚠️❗ w3cli and the underlying APIs are currently beta preview features
-> Please read the beta [Terms of Service](https://console.web3.storage/terms) for more details.
->
-> Open an issue on the repo or reach out to the #web3-storage channel on [IPFS Discord](https://docs.ipfs.tech/community/chat/#discord) if you have any questions!

 ## Getting started

 Install the CLI from npm (**`w3up-client` requires Node 18 or higher**):